TAspert/HeatChips/README.md

-Upload the .ino on the Arduino if you use it with matlab, using the .m, in order to have plots in realtime.
+Upload the _matlab.ino on the Arduino in order to have plots in realtime thanks to Matlab and the script read_arduino.m.
 Otherwise, upload _standalone.ino

 **List of components:**